-Cadmus is an online assessment environment, accessed through the LMS.
+Cadmus is an online assessment platform, accessed through the LMS.
 It enables teachers to create and students to complete written assessment tasks known as Cadmus Assignments.
 Cadmus is designed to simplify the process of delivering high-quality assessment experiences to students while helping them learn and develop academic skills.

 Cadmus is made up of two environments, accessed through the LMS:

 In the Teacher Environment, you can:

 - create and release assignment instructions to students through the web-based text editor